Skip to main content

 9. Plan for Prevention, not Reaction: creating a safety budget should prevent accidents rather than rectify them.

-Creating a workplace safety plan and budget that focuses on the quick fix and savvy speculation in proven safety programmes will equip your company to confidently move forward into the future with a workforce protected by a solid safety plan.
-You’ll see benefits in the shape of lower injury rates, lower organisational expenses, and a stronger workplace safety culture if you focus the future on empowering people to be owners and stewards of safety through education and engagement.
+Building a workplace safety plan that focuses on smart, proven investment rather than the cheapest quick fix equips your company to move forward with a workforce that is genuinely protected.
+Get the balance right and the benefits show up as lower injury rates, lower organisational costs, and a stronger safety culture, especially when you empower people to be owners and stewards of safety through education and engagement.
+The companion workplace safety on a budget guide walks through the same principles in more depth.

 safety budget safety planning cost of safety risk management workplace safety